 Quick Answer

 Money color works best when it still looks like good decor.
-A room usually feels more prosperous when the color story looks calm, alive, and maintained rather than flashy.
+A room feels more prosperous when the color story looks calm, alive, and maintained rather than flashy.

 That is why green tends to beat louder symbolic colors in real rooms.
 It feels livable.
 It can be used in paint, textiles, cabinetry, art, plants, or one stronger furniture piece without making the whole room harder to settle into.